Scoring More Goals in Football with AI: Predicting the Likelihood of a Goal Based on On-the-Field Events

 I love the combination of data science and sports and have been lucky to work on multiple data science projects for DataRobot, including March Mania, McLaren F1 Racing, and advised actual customers in the sports industry.
 This time, I am excited to apply data science to the football field.

 In my project, I try to predict the likelihood of a goal in every event among 10,000 past games (and 900,000 in-game events) and to get insights into what drives goals.
-I used the DataRobot AI Cloud platform to develop and deploy a machine learning project to make the predictions.
+I used the DataRobot AI platform to develop and deploy a machine learning project to make the predictions.

-Football Goal Predictions with DataRobot AI Cloud
+Football Goal Predictions with DataRobot AI Platform

 Using the DataRobot platform, I asked several critical questions.